getsafepay/safepay-woocommerce/readme.txt

 = 1.0.0 =
 * Redirects customer to payments page on clicking Place Order, as per WooCommerce guidelines.
 * Redirects customer to order details page, as per WooCommerce guidelines.

-= 1.0.5 =
-* Added a fix to use the correct named method on payment complete

 == Frequently Asked Questions ==